puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

 #### How Can the Password be Changed?

-The password used to authenticate orchestration messages is randomly generated and stored in `/etc/puppetlabs/mcollective/credentials` on the Puppet Enterprise Master during installation.
+The password used to authenticate orchestration messages is randomly generated during installation and is stored in `/etc/puppetlabs/mcollective/credentials` on the puppet master server.
 The password can be changed by editing the contents of this file.
-For the password change to take effect, the Puppet Agent on the Puppet Master must be run, followed by running all other Puppet Agents.
-The password change can be verified in the Puppet Enterprise Agent reports available in the Puppet Enterprise Console.
+For the password change to take effect, puppet agent must run once on the puppet master, then run once on every other agent node.
+The password change can be verified by checking node reports in the console.

 #### What Ports Must be Opened in the Firewall?

-Puppet Enterprise nodes send orchestration messages over TCP connections to the orchestration server, which by default is on the same machine as the Puppet Enterprise Master.
-The default port for orchestration messages is TCP 61613, though this can be configured during the Puppet Enterprise installation process.
+Nodes send orchestration messages over TCP port 61613 to the ActiveMQ server, which PE 2.0 installs on the same machine as the puppet master.
+This is how nodes receive commands and return results.

 ### Orchestration Actions Available in Puppet Enterprise 2.0

 Orchestration actions are grouped and distributed as MCollective plugins.
-In the default installation of Puppet Enterprise, the mco command using the peadmin local account on the Puppet Master can run any of the orchestration actions from any of the plugins, an abbreviated selection of which includes:
+In the default installation of Puppet Enterprise, the mco command using the peadmin local account on the puppet master node can run any of the orchestration actions from any of the plugins, an abbreviated selection of which includes: